Crisis Lines & Programs

 Survivors of Suicide Support Group

 Suicide Prevention and Crisis Services of Yolo County facilitates a “Friends and Family of Suicide Loss” support group for adults.
 The effect on friends and family of suicide loss can be overwhelming.
 Survivors of suicide loss often state that no other loss has been as painful or confusing.
 Additional feelings of guilt, anger, and sadness can create a complicated grief process.
 In a group with others who have shared a similar loss, support comes from exploring, sharing, and clarifying feelings.
 Because suicide grief can have an ongoing impact, individuals are encouraged to consider attending no matter how long ago the suicide occurred.
-At various times during the year, the group generally meets for eight consecutive Wednesday evenings at the Suicide Prevention business office in Davis.
+At various times during the year, the group generally meets for 6 consecutive Wednesday evenings at the Suicide Prevention business office in Davis.